beshungh/Sales-Supply-Chain-Analysis/README.md

 To overcome this, I utilised Jupyter Notebook to develop a python script using (os, shutil, NumPy, pandas and psycopg2) to automate schema creation and data import tasks, streamlining the workflow.
 This approach not only saved me time but also ensured accuracy, reducing errors associated with manual processes.

 Features and Workflow:
-1. File Organization:
+1. File Organisation:
 The script begins by identifying all CSV files in the current directory.
 It then creates a new directory named 'datasets' (or uses an existing one) and moves the CSV files into this directory.
-This step ensures a well-organized and centralized location for dataset management.
+This step ensures a well-organised and centralised location for dataset management.
 3. CSV to Pandas DataFrames:
-The script utilizes the Pandas library to read each CSV file into a Pandas DataFrame.
+The script utilises the Pandas library to read each CSV file into a Pandas DataFrame.
 It handles potential encoding issues, using ISO-8859-1 encoding when necessary, showcasing attention to data integrity.
 4. Table Creation and Column Transformation:
 The script dynamically generates table names based on file names and cleanses column names to remove spaces, special characters, and ensure compatibility with PostgreSQL conventions.
 It then iterates over each DataFrame, determining column data types and creating corresponding tables in the PostgreSQL database.